maratai/craftery/games/games_tabletop_roleplaying.md

 - ?. *Bearers of Jade*.
 - John Wick. *The Way of the Scorpion*.
 I was not expecting a secondhand copy off the internet to have been signed by John Wick.
 (The game designer, not the movie character!) **Recommended**.

+# Meta
+Advice on GMing and so on.

+- Chris Chinn. *Hella Folks and Drama Happpens*.
+An eminently pragmatic zine on GMing! **Recommended**.

+# Mörk Borg
+I really hope I have the heavy metal umlaut (?) in the right place!
+There's also at least one series of solo RPG conversion supplements for this system, starting with *Sölitary Defilement* (Max Moon Games).

+- *Mörk Borg*.

 # Tiny Tome series
 Collections of mini/micro-TTRPGs. **Recommended**.